EqualFiLabs/UA2/docs/runbook-sepolia.md

 * In the app:

   1. Connect wallet (Argent/Braavos)
-  2. Attach the UA² proxy address (reads owner/public state)
+  2. Attach the UA² account address (reads owner/public state)
   3. Create a session with a narrow policy
   4. Trigger an in-policy call (should pass without owner popup)
   5. Toggle “Use Paymaster” (if configured) and repeat